-Though most wrapping paper can be recycled, Sellotape and some coated papers can’t.
-This can make it a Christmas Day nightmare to sift through what can and can’t be put in the recycle bin.
+Though most wrapping paper can be recycled, sellotape and some coated papers can’t... and let's face it, nobody is going to spend their Christmas Day sifting through what can and can’t be put in the recycle bin.

-Terrible jokes and paper hats are a cornerstone of Christmas Day, but do you really need another fake moustache and fortune fish?
-The plastic toys that pop out of crackers often – understandably – end up in the bin.
+Terrible jokes and paper hats are a must on Christmas Day, there's always that one family member who keeps their cracker hat on for way too long, and another one who laughs way too much at the awful cracker jokes, but do you really need another fake moustache and fortune fish?
+The plastic toys that pop out of crackers often – understandably – end up lost or in the bin.

 If you’re looking to reduce your plastic waste but still want a little surprise in your festive crackers, you could make your own crackers.
 Fill them with chocolate, sweets or handmade gifts.
 For the less creative, you can now buy cardboard crackers that don’t contain plastic toys, or fabric reusable crackers which you can fill with your own treats every year.